vortex.sql

 void setCatalog(java.lang.String str)

-JDBC draft specification method to select a sub-space of the target database.
+Select a sub-space of the target database.

 void setHoldability(int holdability)